top of page

 Arppana (Sarah) Varughese

 Sarah was a third year MSci Biochemistry student currently studying at the University of Birmingham.
 She did a research literature review project under the supervision of Dr Leney.
 The project was about post-translational modifications (PTM) of proteins, how this can be researched using mass spectrometry, and how studying this can be beneficial from a therapeutic viewpoint in particular.
 Outside her studies, Sarah's interests include playing the guitar, football, and travelling.
-She is now moving into her final year of study.
+She went on to do a PhD at the University of Nottingham in mass spectrometry.

 Anna_Picture.JPG